-Policies: All students are expected to abide by the UVA honor code policy.
-Late assignments generally will not be accepted; extensions must be approved by the instructor in advance of the due date.
-If there is a conflict for a scheduled final presentation, it is the student's responsibility to notify the instructor before SEAS drop/withdraw deadline (October 23) to reschedule.
+Late assignments: Late assignments generally will not be accepted; extensions must be approved by the instructor in advance of the due date.

+Final presentations: If there is a conflict for a scheduled final presentation, it is the student's responsibility to notify the instructor before SEAS drop/withdraw deadline (October 23) to reschedule.
+Requests made after this date will only be honored in extreme circumstances, and at the discretion of the instructor.
 Travel, holidays, or other commitments do not exempt students from this requirement.
-If you have concerns about course policies, about accessibility, or other issues, please contact the instructor as early as possible.